On the single versus the repetitive Penrose process in a Kerr black hole: 1. Introduction

-Subsequently, following a suggestion by \citepalias{Misner:1973prb}, we perform an iterative Penrose process and verify that in all three above cases, it is possible to extract the entire rotational energy of a Kerr BH in a finite number of iterative steps (see Fig.~\ref{figlinear12}).
-However, to perform this process, the injected particles have a much larger mass than the BH, which is unaccounted for in the process of mass-energy content.
-We are then confronted with a basic difficulty in implementing repetitive Penrose processes.
-This problem is addressed in an adjoin publication \cite{2024arXiv240510459R} which implements the BH mass-energy formula \citep{1970PhRvL..25.1596C,1971PhRvD...4.3552C,1971PhRvL..26.1344H}, accounting for the irreducible mass $M_{\rm irr}$ and its relation to the horizon surface area $S=16\pi M_{\rm irr}^2$.
+Subsequently, following a suggestion by \citepalias{Misner:1973prb}, we perform an iterative Penrose process and verify {if} in all three above cases, it is possible to extract the entire rotational energy of a Kerr BH in a finite number of iterative steps (see Fig.~\ref{figlinear12}).
+However, to perform this process, the injected particles have a much larger mass than the BH, which {violates the conservation of the} mass-energy {of the system}.
+We are then confronted with a basic difficulty in implementing {correctly the} repetitive Penrose process.
+This problem is addressed in a {companion} publication \cite{2024arXiv240510459R} which implements the BH mass-energy formula \citep{1970PhRvL..25.1596C,1971PhRvD...4.3552C,1971PhRvL..26.1344H}, accounting for the irreducible mass $M_{\rm irr}$ and its relation to the horizon surface area $S=16\pi M_{\rm irr}^2$.
 This will solve the above inconsistency, leading to a highly nonlinear energy extraction process.

-\section{The Penrose process basic equations}
+\section{2.
+The Penrose process basic equations}